scottgoering/HeaterMeter-wiki/Installation.md

 ## Installation of HeaterMeter

 ### HeaterMeter bootloader
 The ATmega328P chip **must have a bootloader** in order to load the HeaterMeter software via the serial interface.
-The standard Optiboot 4.4 or greater is used, which is the one included with Arduino-1.0.
-The Optiboot that ships with Arduino-0022 has a bug in it which can prevent HeaterMeter from fully booting properly.
-If you have an ICSP programmer, I'd recommend using the version from Arduino-1.0.
-If you do not have an ISCP programmer you **must buy an ATmega328P with the bootloader already installed**.
+See [[HeaterMeter Bootloader]] for more information on installing a microcontroller bootloader.

 ### HeaterMeter software
 HeaterMeter is simply compiled using the Arduino IDE and uploaded to an AVR.
 The source path is /arduino/ and it contains both the heatermeter source directory (open the pde file in the Arduino IDE) and the libraries needed.
 The libraries may need to be copied / linked to your Arduino library directory depending on where you installed the source.
 On Windows this is under %USERPROFILE%/Documents/Arduino/Libraries.